prateekpuri01/ATP-serving-strategy/README.md

 Certain opponents simply return first/second serves better than other opponents, and these effects will guide which strategy is optimal when playing them.
 Therefore, we can reconstruct the above tables while restricting ourselves to a player's serving statistics against a particular player.
 Here, we will restrict ourselves to players who have played each other a minimum of **10 times** so that we may have a resonable amount of data to sample.

-In these tables, the first name refers to the player who is serving and the second name refers the player whom he is serving against
+In these tables, the first name refers to the player who is serving and the second name refers the player whom they are serving against

 ![](/data_visualizations/top_EM_matchups.png?raw=true)